radian-software/selectrum/README.md

   multiple selection is enabled, it is shown in the minibuffer prompt.)
-* *To change the display style of candidates:* use `M-q` which will cycle through `selectrum-display-style-cycle-list`.
+* *To change the display style of candidates:* use `M-q` which will cycle from the currently used style through the styles in `selectrum-display-style-cycle-list`.
 With the default configuration this command will toggle between the vertical and an `icomplete` like horizontal display.

 Selectrum respects your custom keybindings, so if you've bound `next-line` to `M-*` for some reason, then pressing `M-*` will select